toml-lang/toml/README.md

        """
 ```

-Any Unicode character may be used except those that must be escaped: backslash,
+Any Unicode character may be used except those that must be escaped: backslash
 and the control characters (U+0000 to U+001F).
 Quotation marks need not be
 escaped unless their presence would create a premature closing delimiter.